senecajs/seneca-transport/README.md

 plugin has registered.
 In this case, there's only one, _color:red_.

 You've run this example in a single Node.js process up to now.
-Of course, the whole point is to run it a separate processes!
+Of course, the whole point is to run it in separate processes!
 Let's do that.
 First, here's the server:

 ```js